lordfriend/nya-bootstrap-select/README.md

 ##How to Contribute

 This project is built by Grunt, fork this project. and clone to your local repository.
-Run `npm install`, `bower install` to install all development dependencies.
+Run `yarn install` to install all development dependencies.

 Source files are separated to several files.
 Run `grunt build` will do some karma unit test and combine these files to one single file and compress the js and css files.